mcwalrus/go-sentinel/README.md

 }
 ```

-Note, panic occurances are still counted when `RecoverPanics=false`.
-Panic recovery is false by default in case panic propagation should signal some event, or action to be taken by the application. `RecoverPanics=true` when tasks are observed through the Observer method [RunFunc](https://pkg.go.dev/github.com/mcwalrus/go-sentinel#Observer.RunFunc) instead.
+Note panic occurrences are counted even when `RecoverPanics=false`.
+Enabling panic recovery should be explicitly set through TaskConfig incase panic propagation should signal specific handling up the stack, or other action to be taken by the application. `RecoverPanics=true` when tasks are observed through the Observer method [RunFunc](https://pkg.go.dev/github.com/mcwalrus/go-sentinel#Observer.RunFunc).

 ### Concurrent Mode